 Broccoli is the common name of a popular cool season vegetable with the scientific name Brassica oleracea italica.
-Broccoli is a member of the cabbage family and varieties include green comet, premium crop, and royal purple head.
+Broccoli is a member of the cabbage family (Brassicaceae) and varieties include green comet, premium crop, and royal purple head.

 Broccoli is high in beta carotene and vitamin C and it produces sulforaphane, a substance that fights cancer.

 Broccoli prefers to grow in a cool season and it can tolerate temperature below 20°F at night and around 75°F in the day-time.